 On average, there could be over 32 million initial errors per day just for Equities.
 Spread that across the total number of firms submitting, and you are handling over 26,000 exceptions on any given day.
 Factor in a significant increase in volumes due to market volatility (as we saw in March at the beginning of the pandemic, and could well see again as we approach the U.S. presidential election), the number of errors could rapidly escalate, creating a potentially problematic exception management process.

-Perhaps the biggest and most complex milestone for CAT to date is Interfirm Linkage.
+Perhaps the biggest and most complex milestone of all the Consolidated Audit Trail phases to date is Interfirm Linkage.
 And it’s right on our doorstep.
 Whilst those CAT savvy industry members amongst you will be aware that this phase was already implemented in production for Equities and Options on 10 August, the impending 26 October compliance go-live deadline now validates that reports representing any Equities orders routed between industry members must be properly linked.

 But with just days remaining until the Interfirm Linkage go-live date for Equities, error rates are still high (at around 10-12%), which potentially translates to hundreds of thousands of errors.
 Not surprisingly, Routed Order ID mismatches are still the largest Interfirm Linkage error we’re seeing, accounting for 56% of all errors.
 And whilst there are still over two months to go until the Interfirm Linkage go-live date for Options, it’s vital that firms resolve their linkage errors now or face significant operational cost and risk.